Mount Herzl: National military cemetery

 All soldiers, regardless of rank or unit, are buried side by side.
 The gravestones are plain and unadorned, only recording name, rank, parents' names, and place and date of birth and death.

-Christian, Muslim, and Druze soldiers

 The military cemetery also honours the memory of Israel's fallen Christian, Muslim, and Druze soldiers who have served in the Israeli security forces.

 Garden of the Missing in Action

 The Garden of the Missing in Action is a Tomb of the Unknown Soldier Memorial and Memory Garden for soldiers of the Israel Defense Forces and those who fought for the pre-state Land of Israel whose resting places are unknown from 1914 until today.
 The garden was established on 29 February 2004 in a ceremony attended by army chiefs, the Israeli Defense Minister Shaul Mofaz, and members of the Jerusalem Municipality at the National Military and Police cemetery.
 The garden also contains memorials to those lost aboard the submarine INS Dakar and the 23 Who Went Down at Sea.

 An annual memorial service for the Missing Soldiers of Israel takes place in the garden's main plaza on Seventh of Adar day.

 The garden includes "empty graves" and stone monuments to the memory of missing soldiers.
 At the entrance to the garden, there is a small plaza where memorial ceremonies to the missing are held.
 On the north side of the plaza there is a memorial to the missing sailors of the INS Dakar submarine, which sank in the Mediterranean sea.
 On the north side of the plaza is a memorial wall bearing the names of all missing soldiers and fighters from 1914 until today.
 On the top of the wall there is a waterfall.